 The Company's appointed external auditor is PricewaterhouseCoopers Limited, Cyprus ("PwC").
-The auditor participates in meetings of the Audit Committee.
-The auditor submits a report to the Audit Committee following its audit of the Company's annual financial statements.
-The auditor participates in the meeting of the Board of Directors in which the financial statements are reviewed and approved.
+The auditor participates in Audit Committee meetings during which the audit plan and results of the audit are discussed.
+Also, the auditor participates in the meeting of the Board of Directors in which the financial statements are reviewed and approved.
 The auditor also participates in the AGM.
 Information about the fee paid to the auditor is stated in the Annual Report.